hamzoni/bitshare-customized/app/help/en/gateways/openledger.md

 # Openledger Gateway Service

-OpenLedger is a gateway service built on the ZCOME Exchange.
-A gateway service is responsible for moving cryptocurrencies to and from the ZCOME Exchange.
+OpenLedger is a gateway service built on the ZCOM Exchange.
+A gateway service is responsible for moving cryptocurrencies to and from the ZCOM Exchange.
 They support a wide range of popular assets.
 You can easily identify those supported by OpenLedger because they are prefixed with the word OPEN.*.
 For example OPEN.BTC, OPEN.LTC etc.

 ## Website
 [https://dex.openledger.io](https://dex.openledger.io)